Jaime Jaquez Jr.: 2023–24

-Considered a borderline first-round pick after college, Jaquez was invited to the green room of the 2023 NBA draft.
-He was selected by the Miami Heat with the eighteenth overall pick, the only Pac-12 player selected in the first round.
-He was the first UCLA senior selected in the first round since Darren Collison in 2009.
-On July 1, Jaquez officially signed with the Heat.
-Shortly after, he joined Miami for the 2023 Summer League, but played just two games before being sidelined with a shoulder injury.
+Jaquez was considered a borderline first-round prospect after his college career and received an invitation to the green room for the 2023 NBA draft.
+He was selected by the Miami Heat with the eighteenth overall pick, making him the only Pac-12 player chosen in the first round.
+Jaquez became the first UCLA senior to be selected in the first round since Darren Collison in 2009.
+He officially signed with the Heat on July 1.
+Shortly afterward, he participated in the 2023 Summer League with the team but played only two games before a left shoulder injury sidelined him.